-4.3 TARGETED STATISTICS (STATISTICAL DEFINITION)
+3.3 TARGETED STATISTICS (STATISTICAL DEFINITION)

-To summarise the overall process, the work carried out through the SKILLS desk research and in collaboration with Eurostat and some National Statistics Offices (NSO) was to collate available statistics on the number of:
+To summarise the overall process, the work carried out by EOSE in 2022 and in collaboration with Eurostat and some National Statistics Offices (NSO) was to collate available statistics on the number of:

-- Persons having a sport and fitness occupation (ISCO 342) in an organisation whose main business is the provision of sport (NACE 93.1), e.g. professional athletes, coaches, instructors - Persons having a non-sport and fitness occupation (Other ISCO codes) in an organisation whose main business is the provision of sport (NACE 93.1), e.g. managers, receptionists - Persons having a sport and fitness occupation (ISCO 342) in an organisation whose main business is not the provision of sport (Other NACE codes), e.g. a fitness instructor working in a hotel
+- sport (NACE 93.1), e.g. professional athletes, coaches, instructors - provision of sport (NACE 93.1), e.g. managers, receptionists - sport (Other NACE codes), e.g. a fitness instructor working in a hotel

-In terms of time period and to continue the work from ESSA-Sport, statistics have been collated and analysed from 2011 to 2020 in order to identify the evolution and tendencies of the sector in terms of employment.
+In terms of time period, statistics were available and have been collated and analysed from 2011 to 2020 in order to identify the evolution and tendencies of the sector in terms of employment.
+The statistics for 2021 will be made available early 2023.

-The statistical definition used by the SKILLS project for the collection of available statistics for the sport sector:
+The statistical definition used by EOSE for the collection of available statistics for the sport sector: